franzbu/EnhancedSpaces.spoon/README.md

   },
   ...
 ```
-As you can see in the example above, 'modifierSnapKey2' and 'modifierSnapKey3' are not used and are therefore without any entries.
+As you can see in the example above, `modifierSnapKey2` and `modifierSnapKey3` are not used and are therefore without any entries.

-Now, by pressing 'modifierSnapKey1' and 'j', for example, scenario 'a2' is activated, which means that the active window snaps into the right half of the screen.
+Now, by pressing `modifierSnapKey1` and `j`, for example, scenario `a2` is activated, which means that the active window snaps into the right half of the screen.

 ## Additional Features

 ### Padding

-In case you would like to change the padding in between the windows and/or between the windows and the screen border, add the following lines with values to your liking to your 'init.lua':
+In case you would like to change the padding in between the windows and/or between the windows and the screen border, add the following lines with values to your liking to your `init.lua`:

 ```lua
   ...